 - No more than 4.0 credits of physical education activity courses (PE prefix or KHP) may apply toward graduation.

-- Varsity athletics (PE 108 ) and Cheerleading (PE 110 ) are not registered credit towards full time status but are added as institutional credit at end of term with completion of season verification from the coach.
-No more than two credits may be earned from varsity athletics, and no more than three from Cheerleading, with no more than 4 total credits from all PE sources.
+- Varsity athletics (PE 108 ) and other approved team sports (PE 109 , PE 110 , and PE 138 ) are not registered credit towards full time status but are added as institutional credit at end of term with completion of season verification from the coach.
+No more than two credits may be earned from varsity athletics, and no more than three from Roundnet, Cheerleading, or Tumbling Team, with no more than 4 total credits from all PE sources.
 See PE 108 course description for each sport’s season term designation.